hardik-malani/QRazyGenie/README.md

 # Acknowledgement

-We would like to acknowledge the following individuals and resources for their contributions and support:
+I would like to acknowledge the following individuals and resources for their contributions and support:

 - https://github.com/gcoro/react-qrcode-logo